brantburnett/btburnett.com/_posts/2019-12-01-asyncenumberable.md

 For those cases, continuing using `IEnumerable<T>`.
 The extra overhead of handling asynchronous tasks will usually be less performant in these scenarios.

-Knowing which type to use as the return type on an nterface method is a bit tricker.
+Knowing which type to use as the return type on an interface method is a bit tricker.
 The interface can have different backing implementations which may or may not be synchronous.
 In this case, use the pattern for the most likely scenario.
 If in doubt, lean towards `IAsyncEnumerable<T>` because it can be used for either scenario and is therefore more flexible.